MerginMaps/docs/src/layer/qr-code/index.md

 # QR code

 You can scan QR codes with your mobile device to fill in a field in the form.
-The field data type should match the desired input, so if you want to scan say a link, you need a field with `Text (string)` data type.
+The field data type should match the desired input: if you want to scan, say, a link, you need a field with `Text (string)` data type.

 |<div style="width:150px"> Widget </div> |Preview in the <MobileAppNameShort />|
 |:---:|:---:|